femkeruijs/ThesisCode/README.md

 Filenames starting with H1_ are part of the main analysis.
 Filenames starting with EX_ are part of the exploratory analysis.

-Run PERMUTATION_TEST.m before running H1_SD_COMBINED updates the amp.diffs variable.
+Run PERMUTATION_TEST.m before running H1_SD_COMBINED to create the necessary the amp.diffs variable.